 To find out more about getting set up to go solo, read our Definitive Guide to Finding Freelance Jobs and Making Money.
 That will give you a solid base to build your business on.

 If you have chosen writing as your preferred option, then this blog post has all the info you need to turn ambition into reality.
 Here you will find a huge, hand-curated selection of the very best places to find freelance writing jobs online.

 Even if you have no experience, you can win freelance writing jobs and make great money.
-Here’s how one freelance writer launched her freelance writer career - making $5000 fast using the exact strategies we discuss here:
+Here’s how one freelance writer launched her freelance writer career - making $5000 fast.

 Writing Job Boards

 There are a number of great job boards which are dedicated specifically to jobs for writers, so let’s start with those.
 Many of these offer a great selection of gigs in all areas of writing.

 You can get a great headstart on your online freelance writing career by signing up with a few or these sites, and checking back regularly to see what’s come up:

 This job board has been active for over 20 years, so it’s clear that these guys know what they are doing.
 This long history means it has had plenty of time to build up a reputation and attract great clients.